So… Fairly recently I came across the concept of FIRE and was extremely impressed by the thought of not having to work for money!

 A very simple idea is sticking to a comfortable standard of living, irrespective of how much you make.
 You do not need to reprogram your way of life every time you get a bonus or a raise.
 It is important to stick to nearly the same expenditure, year after year after year, to see your savings swell up.
 It is quite natural to have temptations to upgrade your lifestyle every time you see more money coming in to the bank.
 Alternatively, you may have to spend more due to an emergency at home.
 But what’s important is that you make an investment plan and commit to it.
 Because whether you are fully successful or not, just the process of trying to stick to your investment plan will bring an unspoken discipline to your life.

 Another vital requirement before starting your FIRE journey is to ensure you’re debt-free.
 Do not be caught up in the common antiquated misconception of “I’ll continue this loan because it gives me a tax benefit”.
 If you do have the money, please make sure to re-pay your loans and be debt-free, instead of hanging on to them for a measly tax rebate.
 It’s just not worth it.
 I’m not advising to sell your kidney and be debt-free.
-I re-iterate again, “Clear your debt, if you have the money”.
+I re-iterate, “Clear your debt, if you have the money”.

 Also, another evil kind of debt is credit card interest charges.
 I’m not against credit cards.
 As a matter of fact, I can go on record and admit that I absolutely love mine and cannot think of life without it.
 I accumulate reward points and air miles and also get attractive discounts using it for all my monthly spends.
 Also, I’ve never paid the yearly renewal charges by easily surpassing the minimum amount for fee waiver as I use it extensively.
 In short, it’s very easy to use credit cards without any extra charges while enjoying all the amazing benefits they offer.
 But there are many people who do not understand the working of a credit card.
 Simply put, it is nothing but a short term debt.
 The bank basically loans you money if you do not have it in your savings account or you do not wish to disturb your investments or savings or liquid cash.
 If you pay your credit card bill on time, this little personal loan is interest-free and everything is under control.
 But if you do not, all hell breaks loose.
 Not only are you forced to pay exorbitant late fees (fixed), you also end up paying crippling interest amounts in the name of finance charges (depends on your bill amount).
 Having higher and higher credit limit with no financial discipline is extremely dangerous.
 I can count umpteen instances where I’ve rejected my bank’s plea to upgrade my card to one with a higher credit limit.

 A simple google search, can bring you face-to-face with numerous bloggers who have successfully attained FIRE or are on this exciting journey.
 You can read about their struggles and their achievements and get truckloads of inspiration.
 Most importantly, this would help you understand that FIRE is something achievable.
 You need not inherit millions to retire early, you can achieve this dream even with your savings and investments while on an average full-time job.
-The key is saving more!
+The key is saving and investing more!

 If you are intrigued and want to know how you can retire early you must check out the marvelous world of Mr. Money Mustache.
 He believes in the power of minimalism and frugality.
 He has a plethora of information available on his website so its easy to get confused and lost but you can start with one of my personal favorites: The Shockingly Simple Math Behind Early Retirement.